-The Bear paw cactus has unusual fuzzy green, thick, and ovate leaves.
+The Bear paw cactus of the Cactaceae family has unusual fuzzy green, thick, and ovate leaves.
 These leaves have a velvety outer layer and dark red tooth-like edges that simulate bear paws.
 This plant has a shrub-like appearance and exceeds around 20 inches in height.

 This beauty produces large bell-shaped orange flowers that add a gorgeous contrast and uniqueness to your spaces.
-Go through this article to learn more about growing this wonderful plant.
+Go through this article to learn more about growing this wonderful Cotyledon genus plant.

 - Bear Paw Cactus Care

 - Water Requirements

 - Temperature Requirements